timjansen/grunt-hanson-plugin/README.md

 ## Getting Started

-Installing the plugin in your Grund environment:
+Installing the plugin in your Grunt environment:
 >npm install grunt-hanson-plugin --save-dev

 Load the plugin in your Gruntfile: